BulykLab/universal_PBM_analysis/README.md

 ```

 ## 3. Test run
 Try running this test to make sure that the virtual environment is set up properly and that the necessary packages are installed.
 The user must create a directory within the `testfile` directory and copy the gpr files to run.
-Also,
+Also, the user must copy and edit the job submission code.
+Ultimately, the outputs will be generated in the directory that is created.

 ```
 ## 0-1.
 Log in to ERISTWO